Last Updated on

 Insurance policy cost can vary depending on the business’ location, the number of employees, and even the value of the business vehicles and inventory.
 To get an accurate idea of what insurance will cost, request quotes from multiple providers.
 Then, look at how the quotes compare in terms of factors like premiums, coverage limits and exclusions, and deductibles.

-Most painting businesses need at least a few employees or subcontractors to ensure that they can complete larger jobs promptly.
+Many painting businesses just start out with the owner being the only employee, but can quickly need additional help from employees or contractors as word spreads or to complete an occasional large job.
 According to Payscale, painters earn an average of $16.86 per hour, though that hourly pay rate can range from $11.76 to as much as $25.61.

 Hiring employees results in more expenses than just salary costs.
 Additional expenses can include workman’s comp insurance, payroll taxes, paid time off, and health insurance contributions.